 The School Board administers a single-employer defined benefits healthcare plan.
 It provides medical insurance benefits to eligible retired school employees and beneficiaries.
-In May 2009, the School Board authorized the establishment of a trust for the purpose of accumulating and investing assets to fund Other Postemployment Benefits.
+In May 2009, the School Board authorized the establishment of a trust for the purpose of accumulating and investing assets to fund Other Post Employment Benefits.

 ACPS invests the OPEB Trust Fund's assets with the Virginia Pooled OPEB Trust Fund (Pooled Trust) sponsored by the Virginia Association of Counties and the Virginia Municipal League (VACo/VML).
 The Pooled Trust is an investment pooling vehicle created to allow participating local governments, school divisions, and authorities in the State to accumulate and invest assets to fund other post-employment benefits.
 Funds of participating jurisdictions are pooled and invested in the name of the Pooled Trust.
 ACPS' respective shares in the Pooled Trust are reported in the OPEB Trust Fund's financial statements.
-Investment decisions are made by the Board of Trustees (Board) of the Pooled Trust.
+The Pooled Trust is governed by a Board of Trustees (Trustees), composed of nine (9) elected members.
+Trustees are elected by participants in the Pooled Trust, whose votes are weighted according to each Participating Employer's share of total Trust Fund assets.
+Investment decisions are made by the Trustees of the Pooled Trust.
+The Trustees are responsible for managing Pooled Trust assets through the appointment and oversight of investment managers and with the guidance of an investment advisor.